Challenges and Opportunities of Gravitational Wave Searches at MHz to GHz Frequencies: Introduction

 Over the years there have been isolated attempts to search for gravitational waves of very high-frequencies and a few proposals have been put forward.
 These new concepts have largely been suggested in the form of theoretical papers with no serious discussion of the potential experimental noise sources that might limit their performance, or occasionally, bench tests of early prototypes.
 The current status of many of these ideas must be regarded as highly preliminary.
 The published concepts span a wide range of technologies with no real consensus yet as to where to concentrate the community effort.
 In addition to the selection of suitable technological pathways towards a serious attempt at a detection at high-frequencies, there needs to be an identification of the most realistic sources and thereby the waveforms and spectra for which such detectors should be optimised.
 This process demands a close collaboration of theorists and experimentalists.

 The goal of this report is to summarise and start a dialogue among the specialised community regarding the importance and feasibility to explore searches for high-frequency gravitational waves.
 We are aware that this may be a long term goal but are convinced that the physics motivation is strong enough to start a systematic study of the different sources of high-frequency gravitational waves and their potential detectability.
 It is the purpose of this white paper to put together the different ideas both from theory and experiment to explore the importance of searching for high-frequency gravitational waves.
 The origin of this initiative was a workshop organised at ICTP in October 2019 `Challenges and Opportunities of High-Frequency Gravitational Wave Detection' where members of the theoretical and experimental communities interested on high-frequency gravitational waves got together to explore the motivations and challenges towards this search.
+This workshop and the present white paper set the stage for the launch of the Ultra-High-Frequency Gravitational Wave (UHF-GW) initiative\footnote{Check out the \href{http://www.ctc.cam.ac.uk/activities/UHF-GW.php}{\underline{website}} of the initiative.}, whose goals include supporting the testing phase of currently existing detector proposals and stimulating the technological developments necessary to come up with new schemes for gravitational wave detectors at high frequencies.

 The remainder of this report is organized as follows: Sec.~\ref{sec:Notation} introduces some basic concepts and notation to discuss different types of gravitational wave sources and to relate them to experimental sensitivities.
 An overview over gravitational wave sources in the late and early Universe is given in Sec.~\ref{sec:th}, followed by a discussion of different detector concepts in Sec.~\ref{sec:exp}.
 We conclude in Sec.~\ref{sec:conclusion}.
 For a summary of the various detector concepts and the corresponding sensitivities see Sec.~\ref{sec:SummarySensitivities} and Tab.~\ref{tab:SummarySensitivity}.
 For a summary of the various sources see Sec.~\ref{sec:Summary}, Fig.s~\ref{fig:hc_stochastic_summary}, \ref{fig:hc_coherent_summary}, App.~\ref{sec:SummaryTable} and Tab.s~\ref{tab:summary-coherent},~\ref{tab:summary-stochastic}.\\